mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

 client-side databases, event queues, etc. This is very similar to how PHP developers usually are less adept than C developers.

+There *are*, however, great developers using PHP.
+And jQuery. *And* C.
+This language snobbery isn't unfounded - If a JS developer prefers an SPA framework, there is a good chance that he is a JS neophyte.
+But he could *alternately* be a fantastic developer that simply worked at a company where all JS code had to be written to a specific framework.

-However, there are great developers using PHP, jQuery *and* C. This language snobbery isn't unfounded but it is quite pronounced.
-I recently interviewed with a start-up CTO who dismissed everyone who wasn't using Python as a 'bad developer'.
-He was openly hostile to virtually any solution that was non-Python.
-Unfortunately for him, there is no popular web browser that grandma can use on her iPhone that has an embedded Python compiler.
+I recently spoke with a start-up co-founder who dismissed everyone who wasn't using Python as a 'bad developer'.
+Unfortunately for him, there is no popular web browser with an embedded Python compiler that Grandma can use on her iPhone.
+Python's integration to the browser DOM appears, shall we say, weak at best.
-And there are no popular HP/HA database clusters with native Python data structures of which I am aware.
+And I am not aware of any HP/HA database clusters with native Python data structure support or command-line interface.
 Apparently his dream of writing web applications in Python end-to-end is still at least a few weeks off.

 I chose to adopt JavaScript because Node.JS was the natural successor to